The Spirit of Faith

 The Great Profession

-Christianity has been called, “The Great Profession.”
-The reason for that is that at the core of our belief system is that as we profess Jesus as the Lord of our lives we are redeemed from death and enter into the Kingdom of Light.
-We need to remember that at the foundation of our receiving all of God’s promises is our profession of our faith, what we are believing.
+Christianity has been called, “The Great Profession”.
+This is because, at the core of our belief system is the belief that when we profess Jesus as the Lord of our lives, we are redeemed from death and enter into the Kingdom of Light.
+Our profession of faith, what we are believing, is at the foundation of our receiving all of God’s promises.

 Speaking words that line up with our faith is a foundational truth.
 As believers the truth that is in our hearts must also be heard from our lips.
 If we are not mindful of our speech it is very easy to end up speaking negatively.

 The world around us is very negative.
-From the media and much of what is on t.v., radio, magazines, and the internet.
-To listening to the conversation at the local coffee shop.
-And listening to our own family and friends we can often find our selves being drawn back into to looking at the world and life in a negative way. the problem with this is that “the spirit of faith” works both ways.
-You believe what you speak whether its good or bad, positive or negative, life or death.
+From the media and much of what is on TV, radio, magazines, and the internet; to listening to the conversation at the local coffee shop or our own family and friends.
+We can often find our selves being drawn back into to looking at the world and life in a negative way.
+The problem with this is that “the spirit of faith” works both ways.
+You believe what you speak whether it’s good or bad, positive or negative, life or death.

-Proverbs 18:21 tells us that the very power of life and death comes from what we speak, and then goes on to say that the people who love it eat its fruit.
-That means that for those who love to talk they will eat the fruit of the words they speak.
-You can look at it this way, the words we speak are planting seeds and then watering those seeds and fertilizing those seeds to make sure that the seeds grow and bring fruit t our lives.
-Our words can produce for us either life or death depending on the “word seeds” that we plant in the gardens of our heart.
+Proverbs 18:21 tells us that the very power of life and death comes from what we speak, and then goes on to say that the people who love it will eat its fruit.
+That means that for those who love to talk, they will eat the fruit of the words they speak.
+You can look at it this way; the words we speak are planting, watering, and fertilizing seeds in our heart which produce fruit in our lives.
+Our words can produce for us either life, or death, depending on the word seeds that we plant in the gardens of our heart.
+What will you choose?